vgade-invn/ardupilot/libraries/AP_XRCE_Client/README.md

   # OpenJDK 64-Bit Server VM (build 11.0.18+10-post-Ubuntu-0ubuntu122.04, mixed mode, sharing)
   # microxrceddsgen version: 1.0.0beta2
   ```

+> :warning: **If you have installed FastDDS or FastDDSGen globally on your system**:
+eProsima's libraries and the packaging system in Ardupilot are not determistic in this scenario.
+You may experience the wrong version of a library brought in, or runtime segfaults.
+For now, avoid having simultaneous local and global installs.
+If you followed the [global install](https://fast-dds.docs.eprosima.com/en/latest/installation/sources/sources_linux.html#global-installation)
+section, you should remove it and switch to local install.

 ## Parameters for XRCE DDS